ibm-cloud-docs/cis/helpful-tools.md

 ### Using `whois`
 {: #using-whois}

-`whois` is a Unix system command line tool you can use to look up registrar information for a given domain name or IP address.
+`whois` is a UNIX system command line tool you can use to look up registrar information for a given domain name or IP address.
 For example, the domain’s given authoritative servers or the owner of a particular IP address.

 Examples: